matter-in-motion/mm-user-auth-passwordless/readme.md

 First, you need to define user authentication provider as [here](https://github.com/matter-in-motion/mm/blob/master/docs/authentication.md)

-This extension adds settings to user settings
+This extension adds settings to the user settings.

 * **login**
   - expiresIn: '15 mins' — string, login token expiration time
-  - subject — string, login token email subject (Tip: if no subject defined `mail` will get a subject from the `<title>` tag in the email)
+  - subject — string, login token email subject (Tip: if no subject defined `mail` takes the subject from the `<title>` tag in the email)
   - template — string, the path to login token email template